cuiyongbo/hello-world/my_wiki/languages/english_notes_6.rst

 | Definition: to shock or surprise sb very much.
 | Usage: It staggers me that the government is doing nothing about it.
 |
-| clean slate
-| Definition: an absence of existing restraints or commitments.
-| Usage: no government starts with a clean slate.
-|
-| inevitable
-| Synonyms: unavoidable.
-| Usage: War was inevitable.
-|
-| out of hand
-| Definition: not under control
-| Definition: without taking time to think.
-| Usage: She's so stubborn that she just rejected my suggestion out of hand.
-|
 | falter [窝囊]
 | Definition: start to lose strength or momentum.
 | Usage: her smile faltered and then faded.